spikegrobstein/vim-config/README.md

 that will use `ag` to list the files and ignore files/directories that are in your `.gitignore`. `ag` can also be installed with brew as `the_silver_searcher`.

-## Updating

-As long as your checkout is kept clean, you can easily update, rebase your local changes and update submodules with:

-    cd ~/.vim && git pull --rebase ; git submodule update ; cd -